KastnerRG/Read_the_docs/docs/project5.rst

 1) Introduction
 ---------------
-In this project we will build an FM Demodulator and implement it on the Pynq Board.
+In this project we will build an FM Demodulator and implement it on the Pynq board.

 2) Project Goal
 ---------------

 In this project, you will use your knowledge from previous projects to implement a FM Demodulator in programmable logic.
 The project is divided into two parts.
 In the first part, you develop different functions for a FM Demodulator using HLS.
-A FM Demodulator consists of a linear filter, downsampler and a discriminator.The second part is to integrate the Demodulator onto the Pynq Board using "RTL2832" USB tuners.
+A FM Demodulator consists of a linear filter, downsampler and a discriminator.
+The second part is to integrate the Demodulator onto the Pynq Board using "RTL2832" USB tuners.
 You should be able to listen to local FM radio channel using your MonoFM implementation in programmable logic.
 For more detail about the mono FM implementation have a look at it's source code `here <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py>`_.

 3) Materials
 ------------